 For ecommerce professionals, web design is our storefront.
 A well-designed site with fresh visuals and cutting-edge usability is like a sleek and sexy Apple store: So impressive that tourists take pictures in front of it.
 But what about if your site looks outdated, with web design trends from years ago?
 Well, you might as well run a shop from an abandoned train yard.

 All online businesses, not just ecommerce, have their success tied to their web design.
-It’s not always about products and prices — with all the competition, online shopping is becoming as much about the experience as it is the products.
+It’s not always about products and prices—with all the competition, online shopping is becoming as much about the experience as it is about the products.
 That means staying current with both web design trends and customer expectations is very important.

-And in 2019, we’re seeing a lot of change in web design.
+And this year, we’re seeing a lot of change in web design.
 Now, more than ever, online stores have to stay up-to-date just to compete.
 But how do you know which trends are actually helpful to businesses and which are just passing fads?

 Web Design Trends #1: The Return of Serifs